-La Trobe University is collaborating with inTouch, the only accredited family violence specialist agency working with women from CALD communities. inTouch will co-facilitate the GP training, and provide specialist family violence case work support for patients and ad-hoc consultations with doctors at participating practices.
+La Trobe University is collaborating with inTouch, the only accredited family violence specialist agency working with women from migrant and refugee communities. inTouch will co-facilitate the GP training, and provide specialist family violence case work support for patients and ad-hoc consultations with doctors at participating practices.

 Our collaborator at inTouch:

 - Asha Padisetti, HARMONY Advocate Educator and Caseworker